Leostayner/subway-deep-learning/README.md

-# subway-deep-learning
+# Subway Deep Learning

+## Introduction
-Training intelligent agents in a subway environment, using Unity ML-Agents.
+This project uses Unity ML-Agents to train intelligent agents in a abstract subway environment, on witch two types of agents must move to the other room to reach its goal.